Nayanmaharjan/MACHINE-LEARNING-AND-ARTIFICIAL-INTELLIGENCE/README.md

 # Flight Number Prediction using Regression Models

 ## 1. Project Overview
 This project focuses on building and evaluating machine learning models to predict the total number of flights (`All_Flights`) based on various factors from a comprehensive dataset.
-The goal is to demonstrate a full data science workflow, including data cleaning, exploratory data analysis (EDA), feature engineering, and predictive modeling using multiple regression algorithms.
+The goal is to demonstrate a comprehensive data science workflow, encompassing data cleaning, exploratory data analysis (EDA), feature engineering, and predictive modelling using multiple regression algorithms.

 ## 2. Dataset
 The analysis is performed on a dataset containing detailed flight information.
 The key columns include: